strow/kcarta-matlab/docs/kcarta.rst

 useful tool.
 In addition to the main source code, some packages need to be picked up.
 One is , which allows an user to input a radiosonde or model point profile, and output a layer averaged profile that can use.
-Another is the $RTP$ package, which is a AIRS Level II file format.
+Another is the :math:`RTP` package, which is a AIRS Level II file format.

 This document is very much a work in progress.
 Some major omissions include references, significant examples of output, and comparisons of